JaimeHyland/farming-futures/README.md

 <!-- TOC --><a name="other-visual-details"></a>
 ### Other visual details
 - A certain degree of three-dimensionality is provided by subtle box shadows under the header and above the footer, and by the change of size of some icons when the user hovers over them.
 This last aspect is not implemented for touchscreens.
-- The imprimatur and subscribe pages are defined as "housekeeping" pages, and therefore share a similar layout.
+- The texts in the *Imprimatur* and *Subscribe* pages are both defined as "housekeeping" texts, and therefore share a similar layout.

 <!-- TOC --><a name="features"></a>